 The Riptide features the Minn Kota trolling motor digital maximizer as well, which means you can get up to 5 times longer battery life over other trolling motors on the market.

-The Riptide also comes with I-pilot and the wireless remote, giving you all the same great features like spot lock as with the freshwater versions.
+The Riptide also comes with I-pilot and a wireless remote, giving you all the same great features like spot lock as with the freshwater versions.

 - Saltwater rated